idanhoro/TasksScheduler/README.md

 ## Description
 ---
-asksScheduler automatically executes scheduled tasks.
+TasksScheduler automatically executes scheduled tasks.
 The system loads tasks from a CSV file and executes them automatically when scheduled.
 The tasks are executed sequentially and also supports simultaneously executions by using a multithreaded architecture.